top of page

 Can it develop into "complicated" diverticulitis?

-Remember, the majority (~90%) of all diverticulitis is "uncomplicated"—which means there is no abscess, perforation, need for drainage or surgery.
+Remember, most (~90%) of all diverticulitis is "uncomplicated,"—meaning there is no abscess, perforation, need for drainage, or surgery.

 Will I still have pain from diverticulitis?

 Possibly.
-It is reported that ~40% of patients report "ongoing abdominal discomfort" at one year after the episode of "uncomplicated" diverticulitis.
+It is reported that ~40% of patients report "ongoing abdominal discomfort" one year after the "uncomplicated" diverticulitis episode.

 ~40% of patients report "ongoing abdominal discomfort" at one year after the episode of "uncomplicated" diverticulitis.

-Sometimes you will need to repeat the CT scan, get labs, and in certain instances have a repeat colonoscopy.
+Sometimes you will need to repeat the CT scan, get labs, and have a repeat colonoscopy in certain instances.

 Why do I still have pain from diverticulitis?